Fort Mohave, Arizona: Geography

 Fort Mohave is in western Mohave County along Arizona State Route 95.
 It is bordered to the north by Bullhead City, to the west by the Fort Mojave Indian Reservation, and to the south by unincorporated Mesquite Creek.
 AZ 95 leads north 10 mi to the center of Bullhead City and south 12 mi to Needles, California, across the Colorado River.
 Aztec Road leads west from the center of Fort Mohave across the Colorado into the southernmost corner of Nevada, 16 mi south of Laughlin.

 According to the U.S. Census Bureau, the Fort Mohave CDP has an area of 16.7 sqmi, all of it recorded as land.

 Many neighborhoods in Fort Mohave are built on man-made lakes, golf courses, and mesas with majestic mountain views.
 The newest golf course, Los Lagos Golf Club, is a Ted Robinson, Sr. Signature Golf Course.

 It is home to the Mojave Crossing Event Center, the largest stadium within 90 mi, serving all Mohave County for large indoor events.
 It has a seating capacity of 3,000 stadium style and 5,000 arena style.

 Demographics

 Fort Mohave is geographically between, and economically connected to, Bullhead City and Mohave Valley.

-Economy

-Fort Mohave has three large grocery stores, Smith's Food and Drug, Safeway, and a recently completed Wal-Mart Supercenter.
-It also has a CVS Pharmacy and an ACE Hardware Store.
-Restaurants include Great Dragon Chinese Cuisine, Bonanza Cafe, Casa Serrano Mexican Food, an ice cream parlor, and a McDonald's, along with several other fast food franchises.

-Residents of Fort Mohave do the majority of their shopping and dining in Bullhead City, which is considered the shopping hub of the tri-state area.

 Education

+The CDP is in the Mohave Valley Elementary School District and the Colorado River Union High School District.

 Fort Mohave has two public elementary schools, Fort Mojave Elementary School and Camp Mohave Elementary School, both of which are a part of the Mohave Valley Elementary School District.
 There is also a public charter school, Young Scholar's Academy, All Beauty College, the Academy of Building Industries, and Desert Star.